About CentralGauge

 Scoring metrics

-The fraction of tasks in scope the model eventually solves, with up to 2 attempts.
+Fraction of tasks in scope the model solves on the first attempt.
 Strict denominator: tasks the model did not attempt count as failures.

 Worked example.
 Task set has 50 tasks.
 Model attempted 4 tasks and passed all 4 — pass rate = 4/50 = 8%.
 Not 4/4 = 100%.
 The strict per-set denominator punishes incomplete coverage so a partial-bench run cannot look better than a thorough one.